Proper management of solid waste is an essential service to protect human health and the environment.

 The City-owned and operated landfill provides safe and effective management of solid waste for residents and businesses throughout Walla Walla County and beyond.

-Sudbury Landfill Closed on Monday, July 4 for Independence Day Observance
+Sudbury Landfill Closed on Monday, September 5 for Labor Day Observance

 Services of Sudbury Landfill